Polmont: Education

 Polmont has provided primary level education since the 1700s.
 The original Parish School still stands across from the church; however, in the 1960s Polmont Primary School became overcrowded and relocated to a set of interlinked wooden huts on Greenpark Drive.
 Polmont Primary's colours are green and silver reflected in the uniform of green blazer, green/silver tie, grey shorts/skirts and white shirts/blouses.
 Further expansion of Polmont meant that the school again became overcrowded; finally, a permanent structure was built in the south west of Polmont and renamed St Margaret's Primary School.
 St. Margaret's had been the name of a private school that had stood between 1895 and 1948 on the site of houses that are now on the west side of Stevenson Avenue.

 Culture

 Polmont Parish Church was designed by John Tait in 1844.

 Polmont is a parish and its religious community is primarily Christian, being home to a Church of Scotland in Old Polmont.
 The area also has a Christian denominational presence in the form of the Church of the Brethren and the Religious Society of Friends.

-Scottish rock band Glasvegas have a song entitled "Polmont On My Mind" on their debut album, Glasvegas.
+Scottish rock band Glasvegas have a song entitled "Polmont On My Mind" on their debut album, Glasvegas, referring to the prison.